 15 of 21

-If you've ever had to buy the second pattern because of missing pieces you know the problem, now read this for a simple solution.
+If you've ever had to buy a second pattern because the first is missing pieces this is a simple solution.

 16 of 21

-Simple to follow text directions to learn how to sew on a flat button.Continue to 17 of 21 below.
+Simple to follow text directions to help you learn how to sew on a flat button.Continue to 17 of 21 below.

 17 of 21